lit/lit.dev/packages/lit-dev-content/site/docs/ssr/testing.md

 </details>

-`@lit-labs/testing` package contains utility functions that utilize a Web Test Runner plugin to create test fixtures that are rendered server-side using `@lit-labs/ssr`.
+The `@lit-labs/testing` package contains utility functions that utilize a Web Test Runner plugin to create test fixtures that are rendered server-side using `@lit-labs/ssr`.
 It can help test whether your components are server-side renderable.
 See more in the [readme](https://github.com/lit/lit/tree/main/packages/labs/testing#readme).